Healthcare Costs In Retirement

-Many individuals nearing retirement have concerns about whether or not they are adequately prepared to handle their health care costs in retirement and rightfully so.
+Many individuals nearing retirement have concerns about whether or not they are adequately prepared to handle their healthcare costs in retirement and rightfully so.
 The transition to retirement can be daunting in itself.
 The preparation, however, can be terrifying!
-At Jester Financial Technologies, we are dedicated to providing individuals, advisors and producers with the tools that they need to educate themselves on one of the largest expenses in retirement – their health.
+At Jester Financial Technologies, we are dedicated to providing individuals and financial professionals with the tools needed to educate themselves on one of the largest expenses in retirement – their health.
 Did you know that your cost of healthcare in retirement is dependent on your income in retirement?
 That means that the hefty nest egg you have spent your whole career life building up will actually be the very factor that determines your cost for health care in retirement.

 Recent legislative changes have had a large impact on health care costs.
 In retirement, these provisions created by Congress have led to increased taxes, increased health costs and decreased Social Security benefits.
 So what does this mean for retirees?
 It means that these increased costs are mandatory and that due to these legislative changes, the more retirement income that you have, the higher your cost of health care in retirement will be.
 This also means that working your whole adult life to build your 401k, as well as maximizing your Social Security Benefit along the way, may actually play against you in your retirement.

 Mandatory Healthcare Costs In Retirement For Baby Boomers